animator/learn-python/README.md

 ## Scope of Variables

-In Python, every variable has a well defined scope, i.e., it is accessible by a part of the program and it cannot be accessed from outside its scope.
+In Python, every variable has a well-defined scope, i.e., it is accessible by a part of the program and it cannot be accessed from outside its scope.

 Based on their scope, there are two types of variables: